syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/wpf-scheduler-appearance-customization).

 ### Appointment selection border brush
-You can customize the appointment selection border brush by using `SelectionBorderBrush` property in `AppointmentControl`.
-If the `AppointmentControl` has default style, The appointment selection border color will be updated based on selected appointment background color.
+You can customize the appointment selection border brush by using the `SelectionBorderBrush` property in the `AppointmentControl.` If the `AppointmentControl` has default style, the appointment selection border color will be updated based on the selected appointment background color.

 {% tabs %}
 {% highlight xaml %}